afforeroc/express-cf/README.md

 ### 3. Configure the app to deploy
-  3.1 Go to `express-app\` folder and create `manifest.yml` file and edit it with following template
+  3.1 Go to the root folder `express-app\` and create `manifest.yml` file and edit it with following template
   ```
   ---
   applications: